Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Discussion

-We mentioned that an advantage of using our approach is that there is no $\boldsymbol{k} = \boldsymbol{0}$ mode permitted in the force.
-This could make it suited to study general wet active matter systems in bulk, where viscoelasticity of the medium can significantly impact the dynamics~\cite{hemingway2015active, hemingway2016viscoelastic, li2021microswimming, liu2021viscoelastic, feng2025universality}.
+In a general setting, the requirements on $\boldsymbol{k} = \boldsymbol{0}$ and the highest-order modes will hold,~\textit{i.e.}, they should not give rise to flow.
+This could make our solver particularly suited to study wet active matter systems, where there is no net forcing.
+It is known that viscoelasticity of the medium can impact the dynamics in such active matter systems~\cite{hemingway2015active, hemingway2016viscoelastic, li2021microswimming, liu2021viscoelastic, feng2025universality}.
+Future work will therefore focus on the application to fluid-dynamic situations with (active) turbulence and non-Newtonian flow.

 Moving away from bulk behavior is also possible,~\textit{i.e.}, by introducing no-slip and even free-slip boundaries.
-It requires a relatively straightforward modification of the present algorithm, wherein sections of the grid are tagged as part of a solid.
-The forces on these grid points much then be adjusted such that the flow is correct where the boundary is imposed.
-The finer points of this way of introducing boundaries will be left to future work.
+This requires a relatively straightforward modification of the present algorithm, wherein sections of the grid are tagged as part of a solid.
+The forces on these grid points must then be adjusted such that the flow is correct where the boundary is imposed, similar to the image-charge method in electrostatics.
+The finer points of this way of introducing boundaries will be also left to future work.\\